Tjsj275/ML-Projects/README.md

 This is a Sentiment Analysis model that takes in a movie review and classifies it as a positive or negative review.
-The model has been trained on a dataset taken from kaggle using TfidfVectorizer and Linear Support Vector Classifier.
+The model has been trained on a dataset taken from kaggle.
+TfidfVectorizer and Linear Support Vector Classifier have been used to create the model.